delta-io/delta/protocol_rfcs/managed-commits.md

      * @param version The version we want to commit.
      * @param actions Actions that need to be committed.
      *
-     * returns CommitResponse which has details around the new committed delta file.
+     * @return CommitResponse which has details around the new committed delta file.
      */
     def commit(
         version: Long,